sauravbose/Monte-Carlo-Simulations/README.md

 # Monte-Carlo-Simulations

-In my current research I am studying the behavior of Argon gas at a molecular scale using Monte Carlo Simulations.
+This project concerns with studying the behavior of Argon gas at a molecular scale using Monte Carlo Simulations.